 For customers using the Indexer v1 processor in the v2 API, you need to create a Transform that invokes the new AudioAnalyzer in “basic mode” prior to submitting a Job.

-Link to example of using Audio Analyzer in basic mode here – or a basic code sample inline as well.
+<< TODO>> Link to example of using Audio Analyzer in basic mode here – or a basic code sample inline as well.

 Media Reserved Units in the v3 API